 Other fishery related indices for stock health

 Indices of fishery CPUE can be informative to the health of a stock, however CPUE in directed fisheries can be hyper-stable with CPUE remaining high even at low abundance (Walters 2003).
 This phenomenon is believed to have contributed to the decline of the Northern Atlantic cod (Gadus morhua) on the eastern coast of Canada (Rose and Kulka 1999).
 Instead of showing directed CPUE, the non-targeted catch of Pacific cod in other directed fisheries is examined as an indicator of population trends.
 We examine two disparate fisheries to evaluate trends in incidental catch of Pacific cod, the pelagic walleye pollock fishery and the bottom trawl shallow water flatfish fishery.
 The occurrence of Pacific cod in the pelagic pollock fishery appears to be an index of abundance that is particularly sensitive to 2 year old Pacific cod, which are thought to be more pelagic.
 As an index of recruitment abundance, we track the incidence of occurrence as proportion of hauls with cod in the Central GOA pollock A season.
 The shallow water flatfish fishery tracks a larger portion of the adult population of Pacific cod.
-As an index of the aduly population abundance we track the catch rates in tons of Pacific cod per ton of all species caught in the shallow water flatfish fishery were examined.
+As an index of the adult population abundance we track the catch rates in tons of Pacific cod per ton of all species caught in the shallow water flatfish fishery.
 For the walleye pollock fishery in the central GOA, abundance of small cod in pelagic trawls was larger in 2022 and 2024 as compared to 2021 and 2023 (Fig. 2.9).
 The catch of Pacific cod in the shallow water flatfish fisheries was the lowest in 2017 with a generally increasing trend since, and the 2024 value is the largest in the recent time series and only smaller than the 2014 value since 2008 (Fig. 2.9).
 It should be noted that none of these indices are controlled for gear, vessel, effort, or fishing practice changes.

 Data